This is a partial transcript from "Hannity & Colmes", January 26, 2003, that has been edited for clarity.

 HANNITY: Yes, yes.
 You know, it's interesting, because the same case was made by former President Clinton.
-And the United Nations told us he had all of these weapons of mass destruction.
+And the United Nations (search) told us he had all of these weapons of mass destruction.
 So it wasn't just President Bush.

 MCCAIN: But again, I don't mind an investigation.
 If mistakes were made, fine.
 In the gathering of that intelligence, whether it be by the Bush administration or the Clinton administration, be for it.
 That's fine with me.